Fall-Back/Base/README.md

 // Or import a local settings file

 @import "path/to/fallback-base";
-// Import other Fallback patterns.
+// Import other FallBack patterns.

 // ...
 ```